leumasic/azure-tasks/README.md

-# Changeset task for azure pipelines
+# A Collection of Azure Pipeline Tasks